How to Get Rid of Forehead Wrinkles

 UV rays are one of the biggest causes of premature wrinkles, so sunscreen will help prevent the formation of new wrinkles as well as slow the worsening of existing ones on your face.
 Wear it daily.
 No excuses.

 Do Injectables Work to Get Rid of Forehead Wrinkles?

 Yes.
 If you want to put an end to your fine lines—it is time to turn your attention to injectables.
 Injectable wrinkle reducers work by relaxing muscles under the skin.
 Botox and other neurotoxin-based injectables are highly effective at smoothing away forehead wrinkles.

-When Botox is injected into the muscles, it binds to the receptors on the muscles so that your muscles do not receive the signal to contract.
+When injected into the muscles, it binds to the receptors on the muscles so that your muscles do not receive the signal to contract.

 You will not be able to make dynamic wrinkles (wrinkles you make when frowning), then there may be less of a chance for static wrinkles to set in.
 The results typically last three to four months, but if your lines are not too deep, injectables can smooth them away completely.